-Some devices have a feature to print and to make a contour cut after printing.
+On a print-and-cut device, you can print and make a cut contour after printing.
 Fiery XF supports this feature using the Print and Cut button in Command WorkStation.
-You can also choose to print on the device and then use an external cutter for cutting.
+You can also choose to print on the print-and-cut device and then use an external cutter for cutting.